Story of Jacob and Esau - Esau Sells His Birthright to Jacob

 Have We “Sold Our Birthright”?

-2. or, we can consider what our decision today will bring later.
+2. Or, we can consider what our decision today will bring later.

 Consequences of “Now”